GYMN-C/Enhancing-Illicit-Transaction-Detection-on-Blockchain-via-High-Order-Semantic-Subspace-Learning/README.md

 ### 1. Data Preparation

-Place your blockchain transaction data in CSV or Excel format in the `data/` directory.
+Place your blockchain transaction data (e.g., BABD-13) in CSV or Excel format in the `data/` directory.
 The dataset should include transaction features and a 'label' column indicating legitimate (0) or fraudulent (1) transactions.

 ### 2. Training the Model